powergun/hsFP/monadstate/README.md

 lift f and apply it to the existing value inside the structure;
 the structure is a function-application of (g s);
 the value is the first element of the result of (g s);

+see: `src/FirstPrinciples/StateFromScratch.hs`

+this is also another good exercise to implement getter, setter, eval and exec functions.

+### Using State from transformers package

+P/908

+see: `src/FirstPrinciples/Fizzfuzz.hs`